 Outsiders: American Photography and Film, 1950s-1980s (2016)

-Background: Jim Shedden has held various roles in the AGO’s curatorial, programming and publishing departments since 1988, with a 12-year hiatus when he was Vice-President and Creative Producer at Bruce Mau Design.
-He holds a Master’s Degree in political science and a Bachelor’s Degree in philosophy and political science, both from the University of Toronto.
-Shedden’s areas of specialty include film, music, popular culture, and publishing.
+Background: Jim Shedden has worked at the Art Gallery of Ontario since 2010, and from 1988-1998, wearing various curatorial, publishing, education, and programming hats.
+From 1998-2010 Shedden was the vice-president and creative producer at Bruce Mau Design.
+Shedden has made a number of documentary films, is an independent music programmer, writer, and podcaster.
+He holds a Master’s Degree in political science and a Bachelor’s Degree in philosophy, political science and cinema studies, both from the University of Toronto.
+Shedden’s areas of specialty include film, music, popular culture, books, and DIY culture.